Reducing the U.S. abortion rate

 would seem to indicate that essentially all Roman Catholics are ignoring the

-instructions of their church.
+instructions of their church on birth control.

 Time-barrier methods: 3